saileshdwivedy30/Auto-Log-Insights/README.md

 2. Install Dependencies:
     Ensure you have Python 3.8+ installed.

-3. Run the client.py from command-line:
+3. Run the client.py from command-line (Change the JWT token and log file path variables with your file path):
 ```
  python3 local_client.py
 ```